starburstdata/ih-hackathon-2025/examples/multi_agent_collaboration/metadata_filtering/README.md

-# Amazon Bedrock Multi Agent with metadtafiltering
+# Amazon Bedrock Multi Agent with metadata filtering

+In many cases, builders would like to refine the results returned by the agent group by providing [metadata to filter results from the knowledge base](https://aws.amazon.com/blogs/machine-learning/amazon-bedrock-knowledge-bases-now-supports-metadata-filtering-to-improve-retrieval-accuracy/).

-This project demonstrates how to create an Amazon Bedrock Mult-Agent setup that can answer questions from multiple documents using a Lambda Action group, with separate agents handling different documents from the same Knowledgebase.
-The architecture utilized action groups to use RetrieveAndGenerate API call with metadata filtering.
+This sample shows how to create an Amazon Bedrock Multi-Agent setup that can answer questions from multiple documents using a Lambda Action group.
+Using a single knowledge based each agent retrieves only the documents that are pertinent to them.
+The architecture utilized action groups and the RetrieveAndGenerate API call with metadata filtering.

 ## Architecture Overview